 A principle is a rule of thumb — under situation X, you will want to consider doing Y.

-So the key in going through Look Over My Shoulder® is to not only hear what people do when they perform well, but listen to my explanation as to why that was the right thing to do at that particular time.
+The key in going through Look Over My Shoulder® is to not only hear what people do when they perform well, but listen to my explanation as to why that was the right thing to do at that particular time.

 It is very important to understand the reasoning behind each micro-decision made every four minutes in a case because you will not get the exact same case in a real interview.
 However, the reasoning behind the principles will apply and transfer to the case you will get in your actual interview.

-So to put it in math terms, in Look Over My Shoulder®, you will see an example of “When you see X, you need to do Y.” In your real case, you might see a situation that is described as X + Z, a set of circumstances you’ve never seen before.
+To put it in math terms, in Look Over My Shoulder®, you will see an example of “When you see X, you need to do Y.” In your real case, you might see a situation that is described as X + Z, a set of circumstances you’ve never seen before.

 But, if you have gone through Look Over My Shoulder® enough times, you will have internalized the principle that in X situation, you do Y in the case.
 This will lead you to realize that the case is referring to a situation X + Z, so you’ll hopefully notice both the similarity to what you know and the difference, and do Y + Z.